amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Abbreviated.md

 ## Choose one close friend and one rival

-Each playbook has a list of NPCs that your character knows.
-Choose one from the list who is a close relationship (a good friend, a lover, a family relation, etc.).
+Your character already has relationships with other people in the city.
+List someone who is a close relationship (a good friend, a lover, a family relation, etc.).
 Mark the upward-pointing triangle next to their name.
-Then choose another NPC on the list who's your rival or enemy.
+Then list another who's your rival or enemy.
 Mark the downward-pointing triangle next to their name.

+Some possibilities include: a burglar, a boxer, a con artist, a doctor, an assassin, a pharmacist, a religious official, a socialite, a city clerk, a cop, a beggar, a locksmith, a bouncer, a drug dealer, a taxi driver, a bartender, a sex worker, a fence, a prisoner, a pawn broker, a servant, a librarian, a realtor, a cook, a mechanic, a bus driver, a bodega owner.

+Questions can include how you know the friend, what they've done for you, what you do for them, and what kind of relationship you have.

 ## Choose your vice